idcdev/enchanted-forest-3d/README.md

 The game features a complete audio system with:
 - Background music
-- Sound effects for player actions (jumping, flying, taking damage)
+- Sound effects for player actions (flying, taking damage)
 - Sound effects for collectibles and enemies
 - UI sounds for buttons and game events